5 questions to answer before requesting a packing machine quotation

 Speeds are usually given in bags per minute (bpm).
 This number represents how many finished bags the machine can complete per minute.

-The packaging machine speeds achievable for your particular project will depend heavily on your product and its properties, your plant environment, your bag type, and the skill of equipment operators.
+The packaging machine speeds achievable for your particular project will depend heavily on your product and its properties, your plant environment, your bag type, the skill of equipment operators, and how much you are willing to spend.

 If you have a goal of a certain number of bags per hour, day, week, or year, run the math to calculate the equivalent bags per minute.
 In general, if your production requirements are intermittent or are only a handful per minute, you would likely be better served with a semi-automatic or manual packaging process.
 A fully automated solution would be overkill, both in speed and cost.